MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.Storage/Set-AzureRmCurrentStorageAccount.md

 ```

 ### -Name
-Name of the Storage Account
+Specifies the name of the Storage account that this cmdlet modifies.

 ```yaml
 Type: String